Venky-codes24/Project_1/README.md

 ## ⚡ Use Cases

 ### 🏙 Urban Risk Assessment
-- **Description:** Authorities can predict the level of impact an earthquake may cause in populated regions using historical and geophysical data.
+* **Description:** Authorities can predict the level of impact an earthquake may cause in populated regions based on historical data.
-- **Example:** Identify which regions are at higher risk during a *5.5 magnitude earthquake* based on location and soil type.
+* **Example:** Predict which regions are at higher risk during a 5.5 magnitude earthquake using location and soil type.

 ---

 ### 🏗 Infrastructure Planning
-- **Description:** City planners can leverage the model to guide **construction policies** and design strategies in high-risk seismic zones.
+* **Description:** City planners can use the model to guide construction policies in high-risk zones.
-- **Example:** Recommending stricter building codes in earthquake-prone areas.
+* **Example:** Predict risk level based on soil density and proximity to fault lines.

 ---

-### 🚨 Emergency Response
+### 🚨 Government Disaster Response
-- **Description:** Helps emergency management teams **prioritize relief operations** based on predicted damage intensity and affected risk zones.
+* **Description:** Emergency teams can prioritize regions for response and rescue based on expected impact.
-- **Example:** Allocating more medical facilities, shelters, and rescue teams to severely impacted areas.
+* **Example:** Rank areas for aid delivery after an earthquake hits, using model predictions.

 ---

 ### 📢 Public Awareness & Education
-- **Description:** The system can be used to **educate communities** about seismic risks and preparedness strategies.
+* **Description:** The system can be used to educate communities about seismic risks and preparedness strategies.
-- **Example:** Providing awareness campaigns with region-specific earthquake risk levels.
+* **Example:** Provide awareness campaigns with region-specific earthquake risk levels.